HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - According to the specified data item uniqueness judgment condition, there can only be one item of elements with unique values in the collection.
 - We can perform collection-specific operations such as merging, intersecting, and subtracting on collections.

-When we need to define a collection, use the `uniquely` adverb attribute of the `init` tag, and if necessary, specify the uniqueness judgment condition through the `against` attribute value.
+When we need to define a collection, use `uniquely` adverb attribute of `init` tag, and if necessary, specify the uniqueness judgment condition through `against` attribute value.

 We judge whether two data items are equal according to the following rules: